 \subsection{Breather obtention in the time-modulated system}

-The most direct way is working on the real space with the Newton and shooting method.
-Trying some different localized initial conditions and observing an approximate periodical behavior with period close to $T_b$, the intended one, the initial conditions are used as a seed for the Newton method where initial conditions corresponding to the exact $T_b$ periodic behavior.
-Exact means with a precision of $10^{-15}$, that is, very close, to the computer machine precision.
-The Newton method, a numerical application of the implicit function theorem, can be used as the system has no time invariance due to the time-periodic term in the potential, and a solution is unique in its neighborhood.
-The precision can be refined more by working in the space of the frequencies, if we consider time-reversible solutions, they can be written as $u_n(t)=\sum_{k=-k_m}^{k_m} z_{k,n} \exp(k\wb t)$.
-Due to $u_n(t)$ being real and time-symmetric, $z_{k,n}^*=z_{-k,n}$ and $z_{k,n}=z_{-k,n}$, and real.
-The $u_n(t)=z_{0,n}+\sum_{k=1}^{k_m} 2z_{k,n} \cos(k\wb t)$, being $2 z{k,n}$ the inverse cosine fast Fourier cosine transform (idfc).
-Then, the Newton method can be coded in the space of the $k_m+1$ FFT components, finding the fftc components $z_{n,k}$.
-The value of $m=15$ provides excellent results.
+The most direct way is working in the real space with the Newton and shooting method.
+Testing some different localized initial conditions and observing an approximate periodical behavior with a period close to $T_\text{b}$, the intended one.
+The initial conditions are used as a seed for the Newton method, in order to obtain the initial conditions corresponding to the {\em exact} $T_\text{b}$-periodic behavior. {\em Exact} means with a precision of $10^{-15}$, that is, very close to the computer machine precision.
+The Newton method, a numerical application of the implicit function theorem, can be used because the system has no time invariance due to the time-periodic term in the potential, and a solution is unique in its neighborhood.
+The precision can be refined further by working in the space of the frequencies.
+If we consider time-reversible solutions, they can be written as the inverse discrete Fourier transform $u_n(t)=\sum_{k=-k_\text{m}}^{k_\text{m}} z_{k,n} \exp(\ii k\wb t)$.
+Due to $u_n(t)$ being real and time-symmetric, $z_{k,n}^*=z_{-k,n}$ and $z_{k,n}=z_{-k,n}$ and real.
+Then, $u_n(t)=z_{0,n}+\sum_{k=1}^{k_\text{m}} 2z_{k,n} \cos(k\wb t)$, and the Newton method can be coded to obtain the $k_\text{m}+1$ real coefficients $z_{k,n}$ for each site $n$.
+The value of $k_\text{m}=15$ provides excellent results.

 The breather initial coordinates for the case $\Omega=2\omega_b$ are represented in Fig.\,\ref{fig_o2wb_profile}-top, the initial velocities being zero.